 \section{Abstract}

-We study the rest-frame ultraviolet (UV) continuum slopes ($\beta$) of galaxies at redshifts $8 < z < 15$, using a combination of {\it James Webb Space Telescope} (JWST) ERO and ERS NIRcam imaging and ground-based near-infrared imaging of the COSMOS field.
-The combination of JWST and ground-based imaging provides a wide baseline in both redshift and absolute UV magnitude ($-22.5 < M_{\rm UV} < 18.5$), sufficient to allow a meaningful comparison to previous results at lower redshift.
-Using a power-law fitting technique, we find that our full sample (median $M_{\rm UV}=-19.5\pm 1.1$) returns an inverse-variance weighted mean value of $\langle \beta \rangle = -2.07 \pm 0.05$, with a corresponding median value of $\beta=-2.26\pm 0.12$.
+We study the rest-frame ultraviolet (UV) continuum slopes ($\beta$) of galaxies at redshifts $8 < z < 16$ ($\langle z \rangle = 10$), using a combination of {\it James Webb Space Telescope} (JWST) ERO and ERS NIRCam imaging and ground-based near-infrared imaging of the COSMOS field.
+The combination of JWST and ground-based imaging provides a wide baseline in both redshift and absolute UV magnitude ($-22.6 < M_{\rm UV} < -17.9$), sufficient to allow a meaningful comparison to previous results at lower redshift.
+Using a power-law fitting technique, we find that our full sample (median $M_{\rm UV}=-19.3\pm 1.3$) returns an inverse-variance weighted mean value of $\langle \beta \rangle = -2.10 \pm 0.05$, with a corresponding median value of $\beta=-2.29 \pm 0.09$.
 These values imply that the UV colours of galaxies at $z>8$ are, \emph{on average}, no bluer than the bluest galaxies in the local Universe (e.g., NGC 1705; $\beta=-2.46$).
-We find evidence for a $\beta-M_{\rm UV}$ relation, such that brighter UV galaxies display somewhat redder UV slopes ($\rm{d}\beta/ \rm{d} M_{\rm UV} = -0.12 \pm 0.05$).
-Comparing to results at lower redshift, we find that the slope of our $\beta-M_{\rm UV}$ relation is fully consistent with that observed at $z\simeq 5$ and that, at a given $M_{\rm UV}$, our $8<z<16$ galaxies are bluer than their $z\simeq 5$ counterparts, with an inverse-variance weighted mean offset of $\langle \Delta \beta \rangle = -0.38 \pm 0.09$.
+We find evidence for a $\beta-M_{\rm UV}$ relation, such that brighter UV galaxies display redder UV slopes ($\rm{d}\beta/ \rm{d} M_{\rm UV} = -0.17 \pm 0.05$).
+Comparing to results at lower redshift, we find that the slope of our $\beta-M_{\rm UV}$ relation is consistent with the slope observed at $z\simeq 5$ and that, at a given $M_{\rm UV}$, our $8<z<16$ galaxies are bluer than their $z\simeq 5$ counterparts, with an inverse-variance weighted mean offset of $\langle \Delta \beta \rangle = -0.38 \pm 0.09$.
 We do not find strong evidence that any objects in our sample display ultra-blue UV continuum slopes (i.e., $\beta\lesssim-3$) that would require their UV emission to be dominated by ultra-young, dust-free stellar populations with high Lyman-continuum escape fractions.
 Comparing our results to the predictions of theoretical galaxy formation models, we find that the galaxies in our sample are consistent with the young, metal-poor and moderately dust-reddened galaxies expected at $z>8$.